 Sewell Mills has been hidden on Maryland's map since the 1700's.
 First used as a mill and a portage location, the area has a rich history.
 The dwelling at Sewell Mills was originally built in 1751, as the home of a mill owner.
 At the bottom of the hill, near the confluence of Little Gravelly Branch and the Choptank River, a mill was located for grinding grain.
-The winding dirt lane, Red Bridges, served as a haul-out point for cotton barges.
-The river became shallow at that point, and bales of cotton from the south, shipped up the Chesapeake and the Choptank, were loaded on wagons here, bound for the Delaware Bay and ultimately Philadelphia.
+The winding dirt lane, Red Bridges, served as a haul-out point for cotton barges bound for the Delaware Bay and Philadelphia.
+The river became shallow at that point, and bales of cotton from the south, shipped up the Chesapeake and the Choptank, were loaded on wagons here, to be made into fine thread and fabrics in Philadelphia.

 Prior to the Civil War, Abolitionists used the spot as a stop on the Underground Railroad.
 The home was a welcome way-point, a respite as escaped slaves made their way farther north.

 Allegedly haunted, the home has served many functions and families throughout it's long existence.
 Currently a classroom, gallery and studio make up the first floor of this early Federal structure.
 Here Kurt Plinke creates his artwork, explores the second-growth wooded swamps, bogs and highlands, and teaches his many workshops and classes.